Magadan: Transport

 The Port of Magadan is the second largest seaport in the North-East of Russia after Petropavlovsk-Kamchatsky located on Nagaev Bay and Sea of Okhotsk.
 It operates all year round with the help of icebreakers.
 There is currently no operating railway in Magadan.
 However, the Magadan-Palatka line was operational between 1941 and 1956.
 Russian Railways are considering the possibility of building a railway from the Nizhny Bestyakh of the Amur-Yakutsk railway to Magadan by 2035, which will contribute to the development of an area with huge mineral deposits.
 Magadan is the final destination of the federal highway R504 Kolyma Highway, which connects the region with Yakutia and other parts of Russia.
 Anadyr Highway, currently under construction, will provide access to Chukotka Autonomous Okrug.
-Sokol Airport and Magadan-13 airport provide access to air transport for numerous destinations in Russia.
-The former is for big aircraft and the latter is mainly for small aircraft.
+Sokol Airport and Magadan-13 airport provide access to air transport for numerous destinations in Russia with the former being for big aircraft and the latter is mainly for small aircraft.

 Magadan is also the home of the Magadan/Sokol Flight Information Region (FIR) and Magadan Oceanic FIR, which controls the Northeastern part of the Russia and its Arctic airspace.
 Most of the westbound transpacific flights from North America to Asia will use those FIRs.

 Economy

 The principal sources of income for the local economy are gold mining and fisheries.
-Recently, gold production has declined.
-Fishing production, although improving from year to year, is still well below the allocated quotas, apparently as a result of an aging fleet.
+By 2007, gold production had declined.
+Fishing production declined and was well below the allocated quotas, apparently as a result of an aging fishing fleet.
 Other local industries include pasta and sausage plants, and a distillery.
 Although farming is difficult owing to the harsh climate, there are many public and private farming enterprises.

+Other

+The Central Intelligence Agency wrote a report on Ship Repair Yard No. 2 near Magadan in June 1965.
+Magadan was repeatedly reported as a base for the Soviet Navy during the Cold War.

 Culture and religion

 Culture

 It has a number of cultural institutions, including the Regional Museum of Anthropology, a geological museum, a regional library and a university.
 Magadanskaya Pravda is the main newspaper.

 The town figures prominently in the gulag literature of Varlam Shalamov and in the eponymous song by Mikhail Krug.
 Actor of film and stage Georgiy Zhzhonov worked at Magadan Theatre for two years after being released from a gulag in May 1945.

-Magadan was home to Eastern Syndrome a famous Soviet and Russian rock group founded there in 1986.
+Magadan was home to Eastern Syndrome a Soviet and Russian rock group founded there in 1986.

 The town was a focal point of the Long Way Round TV series of a motorcycle journey made by Ewan McGregor, Charley Boorman and their team in 2004.